Your Dog's Health

 Vaccinations protect dogs from many viral and bacterial predators, including parvovirus, leptospirosis, adenovirus, parainfluenza virus, and distemper.
 These organisms cause a wide range of disease symptoms, from sneezing to bloody diarrhea and death.

 Just like a child, your puppy needs to be protected at an early age and given boosters as an adult.
-Vaccinations are one of mankind's greatest medical achievements and can help your pet live a longer, healthier life–so why take the chance?
+Vaccinations are one of mankind's greatest medical achievements and can help your pet live a healthier life–so why take the chance?

 Many types of worms can affect your pet, and some can be contagious to you and your family.
 Worms attach to the intestinal lining, causing painful diarrhea or life-threatening conditions.
 They also compete for your pet's nutrients, stunting growth and depriving your pet of energy.
 Worms live inside your pet, so it may not be obvious that your dog is suffering an infestation.